Narsingrao Suryawanshi

-Narsingrao Hullaji Suryawanshi (born January 20, 1952) is an Indian senior statesman who served as Member of Parliament in the Lok Sabha from Bidar four times.
+Narsingrao Hullaji Suryawanshi (born 20 January 1952) is an Indian politician who served as Member of Parliament in the Lok Sabha from Bidar for four terms.
 He belongs to the Indian National Congress party.

 Early life

 Narsingrao Suryawanshi was born in Dongaon village of Aurad Taluk in Bidar District.
 Suryawanshi and his siblings are children of farmers.
 He completed and earned a B.Sc. degree at Marathwada University, Aurangabad (Maharashtra) in 1974.

 Career

 After graduating, he became a social worker.
 He traveled to villages, educating people about the 'No Dowry' system, and about the removal of untouchability, which was a major concern that year.
 He started Jawahar Lal Nehru Polytechnic College at Kushnoor and opened a hostel for poor students.

 He started Lal Bahadur Shastri Primary School, Mudhol.
 He served as president of Rastriya Rachnatmak Samitee and Arunodaya Education Society.